Writing JSON with the JSONTemplater

 7. Build the NEIGHBORHOOD template

-This sub-template will create the JSON document for each feature, with the name of the neighborhood being substituted for fme:get-attribute("Neighborhood").
+This sub-template will create a JSON document for each feature, with the neighborhood name substituted for fme:get-attribute("Neighborhood").
 The fme:process-features(“ART”) function will insert the results of our sub-template ART as items in the array.
 Click on the ellipses [...] button next to the Template field for NEIGHBORHOOD.
 Copy and paste the following template:

 {